 Brown said the Transportation Committee could accept the plans or instead ask the Highway Department to scale back the project a bit.

 Committee members agreed that four lanes on Mission was overkill, and told Brown to send the project back to the state for revisions.

 Brown said reducing the project to two lanes with a left-turn on Mission should cut construction costs in half, mostly because the city wouldn’t need to acquire nearly as much property.
 Removing the retaining wall would also help reduce the price tag, he said.

-Work on the project, which is the first step in a larger plan to widen Old Wire Road, should begin by late this year.
+Work on the project, which is the first step in a larger plan to widen Old Wire Road, should begin by late 2014 or early 2015.